unstoppabledomains/dot-crypto/ARCHITECTURE.md

 Crypto records do not have a domain name associated to them.
 That is why there is no feature of storing your subdomain records inside a parent domain.
 Example: `www.example.com` record can only be set inside a resolver of `www.example.com` but never inside `example.com`.

+A recommended way to display content in a browser for crypto domains is explained in [Browser Resolution How-to](./BROWSER_RESOLUTION_HOWTO.md)

 #### TTL

 Records TTL can be set for all records or for individual type of record.
 TTL for all records can be set in `dns.ttl`.
 TTL for individual record type can be set in `dns.<RECORD>.ttl`.
 If `ttl` for individual record type is not set, a default `dns.ttl` need to be applied.